belikor/lbrytools/lbrytools/lbrytools.md

-from lbrytools import measure_usage from lbrytools import cleanup_space from lbrytools import remove_media from lbrytools import blobs_move from lbrytools import blobs_move_all
+from lbrytools import measure_usage from lbrytools import cleanup_space from lbrytools import remove_media from lbrytools import count_blobs from lbrytools import count_blobs_all from lbrytools import blobs_move from lbrytools import blobs_move_all
 ```